 The maturity level of your child also needs to be considered.
 Can your child sit still for thirty minutes at a time being taught one on one?
 Most of the time you’re more than welcome to sit in on the lesson, but if you’re trying to instill a sense of independence, it might be better to wait outside the room during a lesson.
 Take a few lessons with an instructor and see how both your child and the teacher feel about the sessions.

 Drum lessons for a child are going to be very similar to a math class.
-They will be learning counting, reading patterns and sheet music, as well as learning basic grooves and technique.
-Reading basic drum notion can be very tedious and some young children can find this a bit boring, since they won’t be playing fun drum parts.
+They will be learning to count, reading patterns and sheet music, as well as learning basic grooves and technique.
+Reading basic drum notion can be very tedious and some young children can find this a bit boring since they won’t be playing fun drum parts.

 Finding drum lessons for your child in your area

 I recently stumbled across a fantastic resource for finding music teachers for any instrument.
 TakeLessons.com has one of the largest databases of teachers available online.
 You can tailor it to your specific zip code and find teachers based on rating, price, and availability.

 YouTube is an excellent resource for learning to play the drums

 There’s a lot of great instructional content on YouTube for learning how to play the drums.
 Here’s a great first drum lesson from See Briggs Rock on how to play your first drum beat.
 Since Briggs is so young, kids playing drums for the first time really connect and identify with his content, rather than a traditional music teacher.